 Traffic changes scheduled in John Deere Road Project

-MOLINE, Illinois — With work on the John Deere Road Project wrapping up for the construction season, crews have released updates on the changes set to begin on Wednesday, November 15.
+MOLINE, Illinois — With work on the John Deere Road Project wrapping up for the construction season, crews have released changes set to begin Wednesday, November 15.

 A timeline of what drivers can expect: